 The Puppy Stage: Nutritional Needs for Puppies

+Most pedigree or rescue animals won’t arrive at their new home until they are at least 6 weeks, but if you’re raising a puppy from birth, then it’s vital that you understand the dietary needs of the initial stage.
+As with any newborn baby, the first month of puppy feeding and drinking is where you lay the foundations for their health and early growth.
 Digestion is also important so make sure you care for your dog gut health by taking plenty of probiotics.
 Dogs typically start to wean from their mother’s milk at around 3 to 4 weeks.
 While they may be mature enough to no longer depend solely on natural milk, their bones and body condition is still fragile.
 By week 4, their puppy teeth will begin to emerge, and they’ll start gnawing and chewing.
 If you notice that your animal is weaning early, you might want to consider feeding your dog a calcium supplement to make sure that they’re receiving all the dog nurtition that milk would otherwise provide.

 The Power of Protein

-When you reach the one-month milestone of puppy ownership, you’ll already be neck-deep in the adventure.
+When you reach the one-month milestone of puppy ownership, you'll already be neck-deep in the adventure.
 At this stage, your puppy is a bundle of fun and energy.
-To sustain this verve and physicality, it’s essential that you feed your puppy a well-balanced diet that is high in proteins.
+To sustain this verve and physicality, it's essential that you feed your puppy a well-balanced diet that is high in proteins.
 The ASPCA recommends that when you feed your puppy, each meal should be made up of at least 25-30% protein.
 This puppy food recommendation might mean supplementing your puppy’s food with an additional source of protein like raw meat or even organ meat for dogs to ensure that you are hitting exactly the mark you need for optimal puppy nutrition.
+The best-recommended sources of raw meat protein include:- Duck

 - Salmon